Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Acknowledgment

 \section{Acknowledgment}

-The authors are grateful to Ivan Seskar and ORBIT staff for setting up the radios on ORBIT.
-The authors thank Loukas Lazos, Ming Li, Jingcheng Li, Ziqi Xu, Samuel H.~Knarr, and Timothy C.~Burt for valuable advice, and sharing the equipment.
-Finally, the authors acknowledge helpful discussions with Mark J.~Meisner, Jaim Bucay, Dennis L.~Goeckel, Donald F.~Towsley, Matthieu R.~Bloch, Matthew Arcarese, and Robert J.~McGurrin.
+The authors are grateful to Ivan Seskar and the COSMOS staff for setting up the radios on COSMOS and answering our many questions.
+The authors thank Loukas Lazos, Ming Li, Jingcheng Li, Ziqi Xu, Samuel H.~Knarr, and Timothy C.~Burt for valuable advice and for sharing the equipment.
+The authors also acknowledge helpful discussions with Mark J.~Meisner, Jaim Bucay, Dennis L.~Goeckel, Donald F.~Towsley, Matthieu R.~Bloch, Matthew Arcarese, and Robert J.~McGurrin. \revFinal{Finally, the authors thank the anonymous referees for their suggestions, which substantially improved the manuscript.} \appendices